Table of Contents

 The lower price point signifies that this is super accessible for all budgets and provides a great lead into the ukulele world.

-It’s accessible for all budgets and a fantastic selection for individuals who are still learning.
+It’s accessible for all budgets and has a fantastic selection for individuals who are still learning.

 In comparison with other ukuleles in the marketplace, this Makala model is relatively low-cost.
 It is going to be a superb selection for those on a tight budget, or those who are just learning.